alsolera/VideoF2B/docs/source/camera-placement.rst

     #.
 The **Overhead Eight** maneuver is critically close to the "dead zone".
 To minimize the chances of the
        aircraft passing across this boundary during the overhead eight, the calculator ensures that the point labeled as "Tangent elevation" on the diagram is never above the 45° elevation of the flight hemisphere.
-In recorded videos, this criterion enforces a visible gap between the circle of 45° elevation (drawn in bright green) and the visible edge of the flight hemisphere (drawn in magenta):
+This criterion enforces a visible gap in video between the circle of 45° elevation (drawn in bright green) and the visible edge of the flight hemisphere (drawn in magenta):

        .. image:: images/camera-placement-gap-criterion-sample.png

+    **TODO:** an example AR sphere due to a badly placed camera (too far from circle) that results in loss of "gap".